-In addition to the mathematically-defined noise processes above, there exist more generic functionality for building noise processes from other noise processes, from arbitrary functions, from arrays, and from approximations of stochastic differential equations.
+In addition to the mathematically-defined noise processes above, there exists more generic functionality for building noise processes from other noise processes, from arbitrary functions, from arrays, and from approximations of stochastic differential equations.

 This produces a new noise process from an old one, which will use its interpolation to generate the noise.
 This allows you to re-use a previous noise process not just with the same timesteps, but also with new (adaptive) timesteps as well.
 Thus this is very good for doing Multi-level Monte Carlo schemes and strong convergence testing.